microsoft/TypeScript-Handbook/pages/Enums.md

 ## Heterogeneous enums

-Techically enums can be mixed with string and numeric members, but it's not clear why you would ever want to do so:
+Technically enums can be mixed with string and numeric members, but it's not clear why you would ever want to do so:

 ```ts
 enum BooleanLikeHeterogeneousEnum {